mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `DepositClaimedBySeller` redeemer, we enforce that:

-- There is one input spent from the bid deposit validator.
+- There is exactly one input spent from the bid deposit validator.
-- There is one input spent from the auction escrow validator, containing the auction state token.
+- There is exactly one input spent from the auction escrow validator, containing the auction state token.
 - The auction escrow input is being spent with the `SellerReclaims` redeemer.
-- There is one input spent from the standing bid validator, containing the standing bid token.
+- There is exactly one input spent from the standing bid validator, containing the standing bid token.
 - The bidder deposit's bidder won the auction.
 - The transaction validity interval starts at the purchase deadline.